Vincent Palermo: Early life

-DeCavalcante's nephew-in-law

 In the early 1960s, Palermo met and married the niece of crime boss Sam DeCavalcante of the DeCavalcante crime family.
 DeCavalcante took a liking to his nephew-in-law and began inviting him to visit his social club in Kenilworth, New Jersey.
 He worked at the fish markets in the early morning hours and hung out with mobsters on Sunday afternoons.
-Palermo cultivated relationships with other crime families—a lucrative loansharking operation with one Gambino family caporegime and bookmaking with another.
+Palermo cultivated relationships with other crime families: a lucrative loansharking operation with one Gambino family caporegime and bookmaking with another.
 He was also a close associate of the Genovese family.
 Palermo was known to say very little, speaking to only a very few close associates, and stayed away from mob-run social clubs.
 Until his racketeering indictment, he had only been arrested for the misdemeanor of stealing shrimp at the Fulton Fish Market.

 Murder of Fred Weiss

 On September 11, 1989, Palermo, Anthony Capo, and James "Jimmy" Gallo murdered Staten Island resident Fred Weiss, on orders from DeCavalcante boss Giovanni "John the Eagle" Riggi through caporegime Anthony Rotondo.
 Weiss was a former newspaper reporter for the Staten Island Advance and a real-estate developer who had previously associated with members from both the DeCavalcante and Gambino families.

 Weiss and two mob-partners had purchased a vacant property in Staten Island and started illegally dumping large amounts of dangerous medical waste there.
 Local authorities uncovered the scheme and started investigating Weiss, making the two crime-families nervous.
 Gambino boss John Gotti worried that Weiss might become a government witness in exchange for leniency and requested that the DeCavalcante family murder Weiss to protect Gambino ventures.
 Palermo, Capo, and Gallo drove to the New York condominium of Weiss's girlfriend.
 As Weiss left the building and entered his car, Palermo and Gallo shot him in the face.